-If at any time the driver/front passenger quickly buckles then unbuckles the BeltMinder® feature for that seating position, the BeltMinder® is disabled for the current ignition cycle.
-The BeltMinder® feature will re-enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
+If at any time the driver/front passenger quickly buckles then unbuckles the safety belt for that seating position, the BeltMinder® is disabled for the current ignition cycle.
+The BeltMinder® feature will enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
 Confirmation is not given for the one time disable.